-First edition copyright © 1979 by Theosophical University Press (print version also available).
+First edition copyright © 1979 by Theosophical University Press (PDF eBook and print versions also available).
 Electronic version ISBN 978-1-55700-037-8.
 All rights reserved.
 This edition may be downloaded free of charge for personal use.
 Except for brief excerpts, no part of this publication may be reproduced or transmitted for commercial or other use in any form without the prior permission of Theosophical University Press.
-For ease of searching, words are not accented in this version.
+For ease of searching, words are not accented in this html version.

 1. Winter Solstice

 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: firstname.lastname@example.org; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.